 If the bank allows you as an expat the access to a foreign bank account, you will need to fill out and sign lots of paperwork.
 Some of the papers give the US Department of Treasury access to peek into your bank account.
 It is a standard procedure we US expats must get used to.

-Under FATCA, Form 8938 is required to be filled out if the total value of all your specified foreign financial assets in which you have an interest of is more than the appropriate reporting threshold.
-The threshold starts at $200,000 for US taxpayers living abroad.
+Under FATCA, Form 8938 is required to be filled out if the total value of all your specified foreign financial assets in which you have an interest is more than the appropriate reporting threshold.
+The threshold starts at $200,000 for US taxpayers living abroad who file as single or separately from the spouse.
+The filing thresholds double if you are filing with your spouse.

-According to the IRS, taxpayers living abroad must file Form 8938 if you also must file an income tax return and…
+According to the IRS, taxpayers living abroad must file Form 8938 if you file an income tax return and…

 - Are married and filing a joint income tax return with the total value of specified foreign financial assets being more than $400,000 on the last day of the tax year, or more than $600,000 at any time during the year.
 These thresholds also apply if only one spouse resides abroad.
 Married individuals who file a joint income tax return for the tax year will file a single Form 8938 that reports all of the specified foreign financial assets in which either spouse has an interest.